SeriousOldMan/Simulator-Controller/README.md

 # Simulator Controller

 Simulator Controller is a modular and extandable adminstration and controller application for complex Sim Racing Rigs.
 At the core is a comprehensive plugin capable automation framework, which can use almost any external controller hardware, such as button boxes, to control typical simulator components such as SimHub, SimFeedback and alike.
 But there are a lot more functionality and features available to make the life of all of us virtual racers even more fun and simple.
+You will find a comprehensive overwiew of all features later in this document, but first things first...

 ### Donation